 Senior Research Scientist

 Linda Dusenbury has worked with CASEL for more than a decade.
-During that time she has been involved in CASEL’s reviews of evidence-based SEL programs.
-In the past several years she has also led CASEL’s reviews of state learning standards for SEL, and, more recently, research on mindfulness.
-Linda is a nationally recognized expert with 25 years experience planning, supporting, and evaluating evidence-based strategies designed to create a safe and nurturing world for children and adolescents.
+She is a nationally recognized expert with 30 years experience planning, supporting, and evaluating evidence-based strategies designed to create a safe and nurturing world for children and adolescents.

-Linda has published more than 70 professional articles and chapters.
+Linda has published more than 100 professional articles and chapters.
 She also co-edited two books in the Vermont Conference on the Primary Prevention of Psychopathology series.
-She is a dedicated advocate for social and emotional learning, prevention, and education whose research has focused on the identification and dissemination of effective strategies to promote social and emotional development and prevent adolescent problem behaviors including drug use, violence, teen pregnancy, and school dropout.

 Before joining CASEL, Linda served on the faculty of Weill Medical College of Cornell University, as a consultant to nonprofit organizations, and as a senior researcher at Tanglewood Research, Inc.